GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The way to arrest entropy in software is to refactor it.
+A year spent in artificial intelligence is enough to make one believe in God.

-~ Joseph Yoder (computer scientist)
+~ Alan Perlis
 <pre>

 </pre>